py-why/dowhy/README.rst

 Much like machine learning libraries have done for prediction, **"DoWhy" is a Python library that aims to spark causal thinking and analysis**.
 DoWhy provides a unified interface for causal inference methods and automatically tests many assumptions, thus making inference accessible to non-experts.

-For a quick introduction to causal inference, check out `this <https://github.com/amit-sharma/causal-inference-tutorial/>`_.
+For a quick introduction to causal inference, check out `this tutorial <https://github.com/amit-sharma/causal-inference-tutorial/>`_.
+Documentation for DoWhy is available at `causalinference.gitlab.io/dowhy <http://causalinference.gitlab.io/dowhy/>`_.
 .. toctree::
    :maxdepth: 4
    :caption: Contents: